16 Benefits Of Turmeric Tea: Drink Up This Golden Remedy

 Turmeric tea owes its superpowers to beneficial components like curcuminoids.
 It can ease pain, lower blood sugar and pressure, and relieve indigestion.
 It is good for your heart and can counter respiratory illnesses, allergies, IBS, and osteoarthritis.
 Add a pinch of pepper and some honey to your turmeric tea for a bracing immunity booster.

 Most studies on turmeric benefits use curcumin extracts so shouldn’t you be having curcumin supplements instead of turmeric?
 Taking curcumin in therapeutic dosages will need a doctor’s guidance and checks to ensure it doesn’t interfere with other medications or health conditions you have.
 You may consider this for specific illnesses.
-Turmeric root, powder, tea etc. offer up a more organic and natural form of intake without any side effects in dietary dosages.
+Turmeric root, powder, tea, and essential oil offer up a more organic and natural form of intake without any side effects in dietary dosages.
 So why not start by making turmeric a way of life rather than a pill you have to take?
 Your body and mind will definitely thank you for it.

 You may know turmeric as the golden yellow spice which gives curry its color and flavor.
 But the medicinal qualities of this spice has been valued for thousands of years and leveraged in many ancient traditions.
-Curcuminoids, specifically curcumin, are active ingredients in turmeric which has potent therapeutic properties.
+Curcuminoids, specifically curcumin, are active ingredients in turmeric which have potent therapeutic properties.
 Turmeric can be incorporated into your daily life in various ways – whether as whole turmeric or powder to spice up your curries and sauces or as turmeric milk to stand in for your lattes.
 But if you want something soothing and potent, with all the goodness of turmeric and yet whipped up in a jiffy, a cup of turmeric tea is the answer.
 To top it off, turmeric tea has a subtle flavor that anyone can enjoy.
 It even works beautifully with other herbal superfoods you’d want to have.
 Here are 15 research-based benefits for your body and mind that should make a turmeric tea drinker out of you!

 1. Fights Cold And Infections